 A week later we were in Cafayate Argentina, a high altitude wine region in Argentina.
 Life was good.
 We had a few days of resort luxury at a winery.
 Welcomed with a glass of their Malbec, we also swam at the pool, relaxed at the spa, and enjoyed the South American lifestyle.

-My dengue fever experience begins in Cafayate, Argentina
+My dengue fever experience: symptoms start in Cafayate, Argentina

 I was fine.
 Then I was sick.
 And not just a little sick.
 The kind of sudden unwell that frightens the people around you.
 It started in my legs, with crushing pain that quickly grabbed a hold of my jaw, elbows, forearms, and my core.